client9/misspell/README.md

 Yes!
 If the file ends in `.go`, then misspell will only check spelling in comments.

 If you want to force a file to be checked as a golang source, use `-source=go` on the command line.
-Conversely, you can check a go lang source as if it were pure text by using `-source=text`
+Conversely, you can check a golang source as if it were pure text by using `-source=text`.
+You might want to do this since many variable names have misspellings in them!

 ### Can I check only-comments in other other programming languages?

 I'm told the using `-source=go` works well for ruby, javascript, java, c and c++.

-It doesn't work well for python.
+It doesn't work well for python and bash.

 ### Does this work with gometalinter?